stepanenko/codecademy-angularjs-books/readme.md

 - `src/final/00.extra-0.js`: Final version of extra credit

 The purpose of the exercise is **not** for you to work through all the material.
-It's intended to get your brain thinking about the right questions to ask me as _I_ walk through the material.
+It's intended to get your brain thinking about the right questions.

 ### Helpful Emoji